The Fischinger Trust

 Oskar Fischinger, 1900-1967

-This is the official website, and a clearinghouse for information
+This is the official website of the Trust and a resource for information about the life of Elfreide and

 This site also contains Biographies, Filmography, Bibliography, Articles, Links and Research Resources